Amsterdam/brp-amsterdam-api/README.md

 The *personen* endpoint will transform the responses:

-By default, Haal Centraal [hides empty/null/false values](https://brp-api.github.io/Haal-Centraal-BRP-bevragen/v2/features-overzicht#geennullfalse-waarde-leeg-object-waarde-en-standaard-waarde).
+By default, BRP API [hides empty/null/false values](https://brp-api.github.io/Haal-Centraal-BRP-bevragen/v2/features-overzicht#geennullfalse-waarde-leeg-object-waarde-en-standaard-waarde).
 This can be overwritten by adding ``?resultaat-formaat=volledig`` to the URL, so explicit `null` values or empty arrays are included.
 As such, clients can detect whether a field was actually empty, or omitted due to permissions.